 The 3rd generation of the Pilot has been released back in 2015 so it is not an old car.
-However, it seems a major update might be released with the upcoming 2019 Honda Pilot revision.
-This is expected to bring not only a revised powertrain but possibly a new body style too.
-It seems that Honda could release a shorter wheelbase Pilot with just 5 seats.
-This is set to be cheaper but offer roughly the same level of comfort and features as its longer sibling.
+However, it seems a major update will be released with the upcoming 2019 Honda Pilot revision.
+This is expected to bring not only a revised powertrain but also a new body style too.
 With that, the car should be able to become more competitive but some people did say that it might also cannibalize the sales of its smaller sibling, the CR-V.

 One of the biggest flaws with the current car is the way it drives.
 While it is very comfortable for its price point, it might feel a bit too disconnected from the road.
-In order to change that Honda may decide to install new shocks and springs.
+In order to change that Honda decides to install new shocks and springs.
 These would allow the Pilot to offer roughly the same level as comfort as before while being better to drive.
-The shorter wheelbase model on the other hand is likely going to be even better to drive due to its lower weight and possibly stiffer chassis.
-In terms of pricing the smaller model might be with up to $3,000 cheaper than the 7-seats car.
-This would put the Pilot in a new market segment which it will likely be able to easily dominate.

 2019 Honda Pilot interior redesign